-An applicant tracking system (ATS) is a tool that digitally organises your applicants’ applications, documents and data while giving you insights about the performance of your online recruitment channels.
+An applicant tracking system (ATS) is a tool that digitally organizes your applicants’ applications, documents and data while giving you insights about the performance of your online recruitment channels.

 What is an applicant tracking system (ATS) and why do companies use them?

 First, an ATS shows you where the applicant found your job posting and from which link they applied from - whether it's an online job portal, a social media post or referral link.

 When the applicant applies, an ATS automatically stores all of the applicant’s documents like their application, cover letter, CV and contact information in a database.
 Their data and documents are digitally organized, making it easy to find before an interview, meeting or performance review.